PeterMacDonaldSpatula/Roll20-Log-Parser/README.md

 After the installer runs, you're ready to use the app.

 #Execution
-Open your Roll20 log, and then in your web browser click **File > Save Page As...**.
-Save it to the directory containing the app.js file.
+Open your Roll20 log, and then in your web browser click **File > Save Page As...** and save it to the directory containing the app.js file.

 Then open a commnd prompt window (cmd), navigate it to that directory, and execute the following command: